biosustain/MuSIC-PDO-3HP/README.md

 - The folder "lib" contains some global parameters.
 - The folder "models" contains the metabolic models used for cell level simulations.

+Citation:
+K. Zhuang and M. Herrgard.
+(In Press.)
+Multi-scale Exploration of the Technical, Economic, and Environmental Dimensions of Bio-based Chemical Production. *Metabolic Engineering*